utkarshbankar/mf-custom-webpack/README.md

 We have not added / updated event sdk and

 also forgot to add the contextual sdk consumption - apps sdk

+Here we need to handle update the event data